Attendance Fax Number: (770) 888-1214

-- A serious illness or death in a student’s immediate family necessitating absence from school.
+2. A serious illness or death in a student’s immediate family necessitates an absence from school.

-- A court order or an order by a governmental agency, including pre-induction physical examinations for service in the arm-forces, mandating absence from school.
+3. A court order or an order by a governmental agency, including pre-induction physical examinations for service in the armed forces, mandating absence from school.

-- Conditions rendering attendance impossible or hazardous to student health or safety.
+5. Conditions render attendance impossible or hazardous to student health or safety.